 When given the opportunity to list three reasons why employees like working in horticulture respondents listed a vast array of responses; these centred on key themes and as a result responses were defined and assigned a category.
-Seventy percent of respondents listed the working environment and lifestyle factors, in addition to social and managerial reasons, illustrated in Fig. 3.
-The specific reasons centred on working outside, working with plants, and working in teams as part of an organisation; the full reasons are listed in Appendix 4.
+70% of respondents listed the working environment and lifestyle factors, in addition to social and managerial reasons, illustrated in figure 3.
+The specific reasons centred on working outside, working with plants, and working in teams as part of an organisation; the reasons are listed in appendix 4.